-SMSTC modules are organised in four themes: Analysis (ANA); Applications of Mathematics (AOM), Probability and Statistics (PAS); Structure and Symmetry (SAS).
+SMSTC modules are organised in four themes: Analysis (ANA); Applications of Mathematics (AOM); Probability and Statistics (PAS); Structure and Symmetry (SAS).
 Each theme contains four self-contained core modules, which may have different prerequisites.
-Each module is assessed independently using either one or two assignments.

-Supplementary modules on various topics may also be offered, but will not necessarily follow the pattern described in this document; they will be advertised separately.
+Supplementary modules on various topics may also be offered, but will not necessarily follow the pattern described in this document.
+Supplementary modules may be more specialised than the core modules.